 Multiple sources also told ARTnews and WWD that they were aware of talk of a potential deal.

-But on Tuesday, a Gagosian representative vigorously disputed that deal as mere hearsay that wasn’t rooted in fact.
+But on Tuesday, a Gagosian representative vigorously disputed that deal as mere hearsay and not rooted in fact.

 “There is absolutely no truth to the rumor and the company is not for sale,” the Gagosian spokesperson said in an email.